rjpcasalino/blog_bt/src/posts/2023-12-18-nix-flakes-repl.md

     nix-hash --to-sri

 This is very useful if you ever want to update a package in nixpkgs or package one yourself.
 There are probably other ways to get the sha256 but I don't know...WAIT!
 Ah, yes, you can use `lib.fakeSha256` to make a dummy hash and when you first compile a package an error should show up saying that the hash is wrong and display the actual hash it wants.
-I've done it this way in the past but the above is a better, but only in, like, my opinion.
+I've done it this way in the past but the above is better, but only in, like, my opinion.